-In early 2017, the agency evolved to focus more seriously on social impact stakeholders and influencers.
+In 2016, the agency evolved to focus more seriously on social impact stakeholders and influencers.
 The mission is simply to help international change agents expand their impact.
 We meet our mission by providing several interactive services and opportunities for connection.

 “I connect people.
 Can’t help myself.
 I love introducing people and do it with such enthusiasm that I scare wall-huggers at a party.
 Don’t care.

 In my past, I’ve introduced a group of youth to a member of foreign royalty, a US Ambassador, a Nobel Prize-Winning Scientist, the winningest coach in college basketball, the late Dean Smith, and Frank Capra, Jr., the former President of EUE Screen Gems Studios, NC.
 I’ve even introduced a former Harlem Globetrotter to a casting agent who hired him for a role in a major motion picture.